-Necessary repairs should be carried out immediately and must be in accordance with the Certificate holder's instructions.
-Repairs to plumbing etc. should also be carried out as required to prevent deterioration or damage, and to protect the integrity of the system.

-Synthetic finishes may be subject to aesthetic deterioration due to exposure to UV light.
-They should be re-painted every 18 to 20 years to maintain appearance.
-Care should be taken to ensure that the synthetic finish used is compatible with the original system and that the water vapour transmission or fire characteristics are not adversely affected.
+- Necessary repairs must be carried out immediately and must be in accordance with the Certificate holder's instructions to prevent deterioration or damage, and to protect the integrity of the system. - Sealants shall be subject to regular inspection (at least annually). - Sealants should be replaced as required and fully replaced every 18 to 20 years to maintain performance. - Synthetic finishes may be subject to aesthetic deterioration due to exposure to UV light.
+They should be re-painted every 18 to 20 years to maintain appearance. - Care should be taken to ensure that the synthetic finish used is compatible with the original system and that the water vapour transmission or fire characteristics are not adversely affected.